Build for Windows under Ubuntu MinGW CMake

 x86_64-w64-mingw32-g++ helloWorld.cc -o helloWorld64.exe # 64-bit

-Next, consider the changes to the CMake assembly, the CMakeLists.txt file, add MinGW specific things to the assembly file:
+Next, let’s look at the changes to the CMake build, the CMakeLists.txt file, and add MinGW-specific things to the build file:

 if (MINGW32)